 This research is supported by you, our readers, through our independently chosen links, which earn us a commission with no extra cost to you.
 Learn More

 The size of your mattress is as important as its firmness and materials.
-Because if you don’t get enough space in your bed, you’ll hardly feel comfortable.
+The correct mattress offers comfort and support for the entire body, especially your spine.

 Also, you need to know how much space your bed takes in your bedroom to build an aesthetically pleasing furniture layout.